ronan-dupont/ronan-dupont.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in applied mathematics for the numerical simulation of physics.
-In my case, I work in wave-morphodynamic coupling of the coastline by minimization principle.
-I am under the supervision of Pr.
+I hold a PhD in applied mathematics, which I obtained on September 30th, 2024.
+My research focuses on the numerical simulation of physics.
+During my PhD, I worked on wave-morphodynamic coupling of the coastline using minimization principles.
+I was supervised by Pr.
 Mohammadi Bijan and Pr.
-Bouchette Fréderic between the Geosciences and IMAG laboratories in Montpellier.
+Bouchette Fréderic, working between the Geosciences and IMAG laboratories in Montpellier.

 You will find on my webpage my publications, talks, courses and my CV.

 Research Topic
 ======

-My research topic is between physics (hydro-morphodynamics) and mathematics (optimization methods).
-It consists in developing a new approach to model morphodynamic displacements by a GLOBAL approach.
-Traditionally, morphodynamic models solve the physics equations LOCALLY at the grain scale (transports).
+My PhD research topic was between physics (hydro-morphodynamics) and mathematics (optimization methods).
+It involved developing a new approach to model morphodynamic displacements using a global method.
+Traditionally, morphodynamic models solved the physics equations locally at the grain scale (transport models).

-This subject leads me to carry out advanced numerical-mathematical developments that will lead us to publish a low-complexity version of our code.
-The morphodynamic code we are developing is very valuable from a phenomenological point of view.
-Indeed, it manages to reproduce physical phenomena that no other models manages to do (creation of sedimentary bar).
-It has the ambition to be published and coupled with any hydrodynamic model.
+This research led me to carry out advanced numerical and mathematical developments, which resulted in a low-complexity version of our code.
+The morphodynamic code we developed proved to be very valuable from a phenomenological point of view.
+It successfully reproduced physical phenomena, such as the creation of sedimentary bars, that no other models had achieved.
+The code has been designed to be coupled to any hydrodynamic model.

+Additionally, I am applying the Virtual Element Method (VEM) to the Helmholtz equation, a key equation for modeling wave propagation in various contexts.
+The VEM allows for highly flexible mesh handling, which is particularly advantageous in complex geometries.